hetima/DSP_LSTM/README.md

 ## TrafficLogic
 Change transport behavior.
 Can be turned on and off individually.
 Default is all off.
 It must be turned on in the configuration to be used.

-__Incompatible__ with some mods (GalacticScale, StationRangeLimiter, etc.).
+__Incompatible__ with some mods (StationRangeLimiter, etc.).
 TrafficLogic will not work if you use these mods.

 ### Smart Transport `TLSmartTransport` (experimental)
 Priority will be given to nearby stations as much as possible.
 For now, only remote transports is supported.